 - are enhanced, offering benefits in addition to the standard benefit.

 Typically, enhanced plans offer additional coverage during the coverage gap.
 If you fell into the donut hole last year, shop enhanced plans.

-If you reach the ICL (most people don't), then you are responsible for 100% of your prescription costs until your out-of-pocket costs hit $6,350 (excluding your monthly A premium is an amount that an insurance policyholder must pay for coverage.
-Premiums are typically paid on a monthly basis.
-In the federal Medicare program, there are four different types of premiums. ... and the amount paid by the plan).
+If you reach the ICL (most people don't), then you are responsible for 100% of your prescription costs until your Out-of-Pocket Costs for Medicare are the remaining costs that are not covered by the beneficiary's health insurance plan.
+These costs can come from the beneficiary's monthly premiums, deductibles, coinsurance, and copayments. hit $7,050 (excluding your monthly premiums and the amount paid by the plan).
 This is called the coverage gap or donut hole.
 The good news is that you get a 75% discount on your brand-name prescription drugs and your generic medications while you're in the gap.
-You get to the other side of the donut hole when you've spent $6,350, at which point you automatically qualify to receive catastrophic coverage from Medicare.
+You get to the other side of the donut hole when you've spent $7,050, at which point you automatically qualify to receive catastrophic coverage from Medicare.